University of Rhode Island College of Pharmacy: Reputation

-The College’s PharmD program has achieved its highest ranking to date, now standing at number 31 out of 141 pharmacy colleges in the United States.
-In the 2024 rankings by U.S. News & World Report, the College of Pharmacy at URI was recognized as a "Best Graduate School (Pharmacy)."
-As of FY2023, the College has the highest first-year postgraduate residency placement rate in New England at 85%, placing it in the top 10 in the country, and a second-year placement rate of 100%; a first-time pass rate of 86% on the North American Pharmacist Licensure Examination (NAPLEX), according to the National Association of Boards of Pharmacy.
+The College’s program has achieved its highest ranking to date, now standing at number 31 out of 141 pharmacy colleges in the United States.
+In the 2026 rankings by U.S. News & World Report.
+The University of Rhode Island was also ranked the number one public university in New England by The Wall Street Journal in 2026.
+The University additionally joined the top level of research universities, earning R1 designation in the latest Carnegie Classification of Institutions of Higher Education, a distinction held by only 4.8% of degree-granting postsecondary institutions nationally.
+As of FY2026, the College reported the highest postgraduate residency match total in New England, with an 87.9% first-year residency placement rate and a 100% second-year placement rate, and a first-time pass rate of 91.8% on the North American Pharmacist Licensure Examination (NAPLEX), according to the National Association of Boards of Pharmacy.